chris576/BrainfuckInterpreter/README.md

 ---

+## Requirements

+* You had to have installed cargo and rust installed.
+* Clone this project.
+* The main branch is protected, unsless you have administration-rights.
+* In order to make your solutions accessible for anyone, I would assume that you are opening a new branch.
+Naming could be as follows:
+  * `your-names+task_name`
+* Afterword I would like you to push your branch to this repo.

+---

 ## Tasks

 In order to learn more effectivly, organize yourself in groups of 1 to 3.
 The tasks are categorizes from lover, to middle, to higher level programming challanges.
 Feel free to solve as many challanges, as you can take